 Florida Aquifer Storage and Recovery (ASR) and Aquifer Recharge (AR)

-Aquifer storage and recovery (ASR) of treated potable or reclaimed water into confined or semi-confined permeable formations is becoming a widely accepted technology for addressing water supply issues.
-Multiple ASR facilities are either under construction or operating in Florida to help meet increasing demands for drinking water, agricultural production and environmental restoration.
+Direct injection of treated domestic wastewater and/or reclaimed water into confined or semi-confined permeable formations for later recovery and use, a technique known as Aquifer Storage and Recover (ASR), is becoming a widely accepted practice for water resources management.
+Multiple ASR facilities are either under construction or are in operation in Florida to help meet increasing demands for drinking water, agricultural production and environmental restoration.
 Additional aquifer recharge (AR) sites are operational throughout the state where withdrawal and saltwater intrusion have increased over the past several years.

-the chemical (including isotopic) variability existing within ground water and the carbonates of the Floridan Aquifer System
+Chemical (including isotopic) variability existing within ground water and the carbonates of the Floridan Aquifer System.

-the variability that may result in site-specific geochemical processes affecting ASR/AR wells and water quality
+Variability that may result in site-specific geochemical processes affecting ASR/AR wells and water quality.

-the capacity for injectable to cause the release of trace metals into the recharged (and eventually recovered) waters
+Capacity for injectable to cause the release of trace metals into the recharged (and eventually recovered) waters.

-the design of recharge-storage-recovery cycle tests and the location of monitor wells as important aspects of understanding these geochemical processes
+Design of recharge-storage-recovery cycle tests and the location of monitor wells as important aspects of understanding these geochemical processes.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.